Oregon Court Records

 - You have not been convicted of another crime, other than a traffic violation, in the previous 10 years.

-- You have not set aside another conviction in the previous 10 years
+- You have not set aside another conviction in the last 10 years

 - No criminal proceedings are pending against you.

-You may be required to wait 3 years after the date of your conviction or release from incarceration (whichever is later).
+You may be required to wait 3 years after your conviction or release from incarceration (whichever is later).

 How Does One End Up in an Oregon Traffic Court?